Here you can get some answers to the most common questions.

 If a second crop of corn is necessary then a precocious variety of soybean (90 days) with early planting is chosen.
 Thus corn is planted right away after the harvest of soybean.
 The crop rotation is actually good for the land.

-If using irrigation we can plant any time of the year and we can handle three crops per year.
+If using irrigation we can plant any time of the year outside of the legal moratorium and we can handle three crops per year.
 It will never be the same crop three times, as crops need to be alternated with other crops.
-Anyway, we only have irrigation available on a very small area for now.
+Anyway, we only have irrigation available on a small areas for now.